bitsgofer/gowat/channel-in-test/README.md

 - we got a deadlock

 At this point, keen readers will see the obvious thing: one of the `makeCall` function failed, called `Fatalf` and didn't send anything to the `done` channel.
-Meanwhile, we are waiting for **two**.
+Meanwhile, we are waiting for **two** signals.

-This is what caused the deadlock.
+In retrospect, this is what caused the deadlock.

-Well, that's it in retrospect!
 However, it was not clear at all when I was looking at the problem.

-What I expected was that the `Fatalf` call would fail my test and terminate it there.
-This is obviously wrong.
+What I expected was: calling `Fatalf` would fail my test there, w/o any complications (the same way `log.Fatalf` would terminate code).
+This is, obviously, wrong.

 ## Debug